 · Systems dependant only on melody scarcely venture out to the territories of chords

-Precisely because the approaches to melody-centric and harmony-based systems are quite distinct, many aspects do not resolve themselves to a listener from the 'other side of the fence', even though each system sounds wonderful to a person listening with the necessary aesthetic mindset.
-In other words, for someone who listens to Western classical or jazz or other systems with an 'Indian ear', certain chord combinations may appear to use notes absolutely foreign to the raga.
-Similarly, for one attuned to harmonic systems, a purely melodic system may not sound wholesome all the time.
+Precisely because the approaches to melody-centric and harmony-based systems are quite distinct, many aspects do not resolve themselves to a listener from the 'other side of the fence'.
+Thus, for someone who listens to Western classical or jazz with an 'Indian ear', certain chord combinations may appear to use notes 'foreign' to a given raga.
+Similarly, for one attuned to harmonic systems, a purely melodic system may not sound wholesome.

-There is a very important point to be noted here in the context of world music as a whole.
-While most combinations of notes can be skillfully made to work when rendered successively, only certain combinations would be palatable when rendered simultaneously .
+In any system, while most combinations of notes can be skillfully "made to work" when rendered successively, only certain combinations would be palatable when rendered simultaneously .
 This gives an enormous scope to melody-centric systems such as Indian music when it comes to exploring combinations or sequences of notes.
 However, this also makes melharmony all the more challenging – since one attempts to create harmony using the melodic rules of the ragas.

 The next logical questions would be, "So what are the ways in which one can compose melharmonically?
 What are the melodic rules that one needs follow?
 What are the aspects of music that one needs to get familiar with and attain competence?"
 The answers are very simple and quite easy to practice if one were to engage in quality interaction with master musicians and composers of the melodic systems even for a few days or weeks.